Breeder of third generation Minuet cats, the pride of cat lovers, and the kings and queens of the cat world.

 Some of the other expenses you might incur are DNA testing, registration fees, association costs, and marketing.
 You should not forget that you’ll have to get word out that you have kittens who need good homes.
 To do that, you might have to create your own web site or advertising strategy.
 Add it all up and it costs a pretty penny to breed cats.

 Setting aside the cost of breeding cats, there is a lot of effort involved.
-You’ll have to have multiple cat litter boxes and keep them clean.
-At least three to begin with; a couple for your females and one for you male, since there will be times when you’ll want to keep them separate.
+You’ll need multiple cat litter boxes and keep them clean.
+At least three to begin with; a couple for your females and one for your male, since there will be times when you’ll want to keep them separate.
 A good rule of thumb is one litter box for each cat.
 You should also keep them clean.
-I scoop my litter boxes three times a day and change the cat litter once every week.
+I scoop my litter boxes two times a day and change the cat litter once every week.
 Depending on the number of cats you have, you might have to do it more often.

 And speaking of cleanliness, you’ll have to keep your cattery clean at all times.
 This is not only to protect your cats from becoming sick, but to reduce the unpleasant smells from building up in your cattery.
 I vacuum up loose kitty litter, hair, and spilled food once a day and sanitize their room once a week.
 This takes time, of course, and dedication.
 No one likes cleaning but it is a necessity.
 We let our cats have free run of the house and we have litter boxes strategically located in different rooms, which means we clean those rooms every day.